vv9k/pkger/docs/src/rpm.md

     post_script: ""
     preun_script: ""
     postun_script: ""

+    # Disable automatic dependency processing.
+Setting this to true has no effect.
+    auto_req_prov: false

     # acts the same as other dependencies - can be passed as array
     #obsoletes: ["foo"]